FredKSchott/fflip/README.md

 ![icon](fflipIcon.png) fflip
 ============================

-Working on a secret new toolbar?
-Starting a closed Beta?
+Working on an experimental new design?
+Starting a closed beta?
 Rolling out a new feature over the next few weeks?
-Fa-fa-fa-flip it! __fflip__ gives you complete control over releasing new functionality to your users, based on thier user id, join date, paid status, and whatever else you can think of. __fflip's__ goal is to be the most extendable feature flipping/toggling module out there, with a focus on both large and small teams.
+Fa-fa-fa-flip it! __fflip__ gives you complete control over releasing new functionality to your users, based on thier user id, join date, paid status, and whatever else you can think of. __fflip's__ goal is to be the most extendable and customizable feature flipping/toggling module out there.

-- Create a list of criteria for features to test user against, based on whatever user properties you have
+- Create a list of criteria to test your users against
-- Abstract them away, describe features verbally using easy-to-read json
+- Describe features as a list of criteria, using easy-to-read json
-- Store your data in a file, or grab it from a database.
-Supports Syncronous & Asyncronous loading of new features & criteria.
+- Write it all to file, or load it Syncronous/Asyncronous from a database
+- \*Everything\*-Agnostic: Supports any database, user representation or framework you can throw at it

 Install with:
 ```